 They flew out of town on the back of a southerly wind, but driving through the rain ain’t the same when it’s two a.m.; a song for young lovers and those who remember being young and in love.
 Young Lovers is the second single off of Bryce’s latest album, ACROSS THE NEURO SEAS.
 The video was created and edited by Bryce in his home studio.

 Enliven your day with 12 alternative folk tales in the spirit of The Waterboys, Bruce Springsteen, Cat Stevens and Billy Joel.
 ACROSS THE NEURO SEAS was written, performed, recorded and produced by Bryce in his home studio during the first months of lockdown April 2020.
 Recorded remotely for the album were Marito Marques (drums), Chris Monster (bass on select tracks), plus a variety of brass players.
 Vocals by his wife Lisanne are featured on the duet, Everything.

 Bryce’s 2015 folk-rock album, Immovable Feast, explores the trials and tribulations of being run-aground in the suburbs.
 The album was written, performed, and recorded by Bryce in his home studio using many stringed things.
 The album was mastered by Joao Carvalho.

 Bryce’s darkly evocative album, Midnight in the Garden, was released in 2010.
 The songs were written, performed and recorded by Bryce in his home studio during the midnight hours while babes slept.
 The album was mastered by Joao Carvalho.

 Once Were Explorers

 Bryce’s 2004 debut album, Once Were Explorers, features songs set against Mediterranean mornings, South-East Asian afternoons and New Zealand nights.
-The album was recorded by Mitch Girio with Chris Monster on bass, Dave Stevenson on drums and Lisanne Thomas on backing vocals.
+The album was recorded and co-produced by Mitch “King King” Girio and features Chris Monster on bass, Dave Stevenson on drums, and Lisanne Thomas on backing vocals.